zhuminjie/OpenSeesPyDoc/docs/constraintobj.rst

       There is only one global :class:`constraints` object.
       Creating another :class:`constraints` object
-      will automatically invalid the previous :class:`constraints` objects.
+      will automatically invalidate the previous :class:`constraints` objects.

 .. _constraints-class-methods: